rpfelgueiras/laserhub-butler/README.md

 ## To do list
 - [ ] Add long description of the Laserhub Butler application
+- [ ] Refactor code to add some unit tests (extract IFs to small functions)

 ## Some useful links
 https://blog.logrocket.com/build-a-slackbot-in-node-js-with-slacks-bolt-api/